Program Information

 • Off-campus research: the purpose can vary but is often related to access to archives, interview subjects, field sites, etc.

 Group projects are welcomed.
 Students planning to apply as a group are encouraged to meet with UGAR prior to submitting an application.
-The research must be directly mentored by a Dartmouth faculty member.
-Applicants should check the eligibility requirements to ensure that all members of the group are eligible to apply.

 Eligibility for leave term grants